-Okay so on to my post.
-This past weekend while I was at the National Cornbread Festival, I got to try a cornbread omelet.
-It didn’t sound all that good at the start but my curiosity was piqued and I was won over at first bite!
+In the past while I was at the National Cornbread Festival I came across a cornbread omelet.
+I was intrigued, though it didn’t sound all that good at the start but my curiosity was piqued and I was won over at first bite!

-You’re gonna need: Milk, egg, a little bit of vegetable oil, and self rising corn meal mix and whatever you want for the omelet filling.
+Recipe Ingredients: Milk, egg, a little bit of vegetable oil, and self rising corn meal mix and whatever you want for the omelet filling.

 For the filling, use whatever you like in your omelets or whatever you have on hand.

 Veggies, leftover ham, turkey, chicken, anything will do.

 I’m using some frozen pepper and onion blend and bacon.

 The only thing you really need for your filling is *cheese* because that is what holds this whole shenanigan together.